gourlaysama/thumbs/README.md

 thumbs
 -------------
-thumbs is a commandline tool to remove the cached thumbnails for files.
+thumbs is a command line tool to manage the cached thumbnails for files.

-It supports any desktop environnement that respects the [Freedesktop Thumbnail Managing Standard][2], so at least modern versions of KDE and Gnome.
+It supports any desktop environnement that respects the [Freedesktop Thumbnail Managing Standard][2], so at least modern versions of KDE and Gnome, and probably others.

  - Deleting thumbnails: